StrPowKno/StrPowKno/README.md

 Hello :D

-I'm Soashiant and im 13-years old (born on 2013)
-Im trying to be a Full-Stack Developer! 😃
+I'm Phoenix (Not my real name tho 😅) and im 13-years old (born on 2013) Im trying to be a Full-Stack Developer! 😃